ShizukaDonaghue/happy-beans/TESTING.md

 All Pages | Change URL that does not exist | 404 error message is displayed | PASS Home Link | Click | Navigates to Home page | PASS Browse Recipes Link | Click | Navigates to Home page | PASS

+## Physical Testing
+The application was also tested physically on iPhone 12, iPhone 11, iPhone XR, iPhone 8, iPad 8, HP Elitebook 840, and Dell XPS for the above.
+No issues were found.